dsancin/thesis/README.md

 only_rain.R contains the analysis of the data.

-arpa.RData contains various result to note compute them each time.
+only_rain.RData contains various result to note compute them each time.

 only_rain.html is a non commented brief overview of the main results.